Kometa-Team/Kometa/docs/defaults/show/decade.md

 # Decade Collections

-The `decade` Metadata File is used to dynamically create collections based on the decades available in your library, sorted by critic rating to create a "best of <decade>"
+The `decade` Collection File is used to dynamically create collections based on the decades available in your library, sorted by critic rating to create a "best of <decade>"

 **This file has a Movie Library [Counterpart](../movie/decade.md).**